particle-iot/docs/src/content/hardware/migration-guides/muon-boron-migration-guide.md

 # {{title}}

 {{box op="start" cssClass="boxed warningBox"}}
-This is a preliminary datasheet and changes may occur prior to release.
+This is a very preliminary guide.
+There may be errors and design changes prior to release.
 {{box op="end"}}

 {{migration-guide leftImg="/assets/images/boron/boron-top.png" rightImg="/assets/images/m-series/muon-top.png"}}